Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Novel Analysis of Adaptive Methods for Non-Convex Minimization

-We will analyze a family of Adam algorithms, whose updates are shown in Algorithm~\ref{alg:adam}.
-A key to our convergence analysis of Adam-style algorithms is the boundness of the step size scaling factor $\s_t = 1/(\sqrt{\u_{t+1}} + G_0)$, where $G_0$ is a constant to increase stability.
+We will analyze a family of adaptive algorithms, whose updates are shown in Algorithm~\ref{alg:adam}.
+A key to our convergence analysis of adaptive methods is the boundness of the step size scaling factor $\s_t = 1/(\sqrt{\u_{t+1}} + G_0)$, where $G_0$ is a constant to increase stability.
 We present the boundness of $\s_t$ as an assumption below for more generality.
 We denote by $\teta_t = \eta_t \s_t$.